hhhx1911/eslam-abdallah-resume/README.md

     - [alpinejs](https://alpinejs.dev/)

 ### 5. Full Stack  [Training] for [AlaSalaty](https://www.salah.hassaneida.com/ranking)
-Creating website to track prayers and users gaining points for every pray they do, with leaderboard for all users with thier level and points
+<sub>Creating website to track prayers and users gaining points for every pray they do,
+with leaderboard for all users with thier level and points</sub>

 **Technologies-Packages used**
     - [laravel](https://laravel.com/)
     - [Livewire](https://laravel-livewire.com/)

 ### 6. Full Stack  [Training] for [Covid-19 Tracker](https://covid19tracker.hassaneida.com/)
-SPA website for tracking covid Cases and deaths
+<sub>SPA website for tracking covid Cases and deaths </sub>

 **Technologies-Packages used**
     - [Vuejs](https://vuejs.org/)